Myths & Facts About Mental Health

 Fact: Treatment varies depending on the individual.
 A lot of people work with therapists, counselors, their peers, psychologists, psychiatrists, nurses, and social workers in their recovery process.
 They also use self-help strategies and community supports.
 Often these methods are combined with some of the most advanced medications available.

-Myth: Children do not experience mental illnesses.
-Their actions are just products of bad parenting.
+not experience mental illnesses.
+Their actions are just products of bad

 Fact: A report from the President's New Freedom Commission on Mental Health showed that in any given year 5-9 percent of children experience serious emotional disturbances.
 Just like adult mental illnesses, these are clinically diagnosable health conditions that are a product of the interaction of biological, psychological, social, and sometimes even genetic factors.